metabrainz/picard-docs/source/workflows/workflow_cd.rst

 **4. Load the files**

-   Drag the files or folder from the browser to the "Unclustered Files" secion in the left-hand pane.
+   Drag the files or folder from the browser to the "Unclustered Files" section in the left-hand pane.
 You do not need to scan or cluster them.